Long Yun: Post-war

 Immediately following the war, Generalissimo Chiang Kai-shek moved against Long Yun.
 When Chiang had retreated into western China, he was forced into an area barely under his control and hardly touched by the national revolution that had taken place after the fall of the Qing.
 Both of the two principal provinces of west China, Szechwan (pop.: 60 million) and Yunnan (pop.: 11 million), were dominated by old-style warlords.
-In 1941, Chiang had ousted the warlord of Sichuan.
+In 1941, Chiang had ousted the warlord of Szechwan.
 When Long Yun's turn came in 1945, he was caught by surprise: patriotically obeying Chiang's diversionary orders, a good part of his private army of over 100,000 men had marched far away, into Indochina.

-Long Yun had been offered a face-saving job in Chungking earlier, but he had refused.
+Long Yun had been offered a face-saving job in Chongqing earlier, but he had refused.
 The absence of his army, however, led to the final extraction.
 That night, 5 October 1945 ("the Kunming Incident"), rifles fired in Kunming and the next morning a score of bodies lay at the South Gate.
 For four days the battle continued as soldiers of Chiang Kai-shek's army assaulted the place.
 Only a few companies of Long's troops did any shooting; the warlord never had a chance.

 On the fourth day Premier T.V.
-Soong flew down from Chungking.
-He and the Chinese commander in chief, Gen. Ho Ying-chin, had a morning conference with Gen. Long and that afternoon escorted him by air to Chungking.
+Soong flew down from Chongqing.
+He and the Chinese commander in chief, Gen. He Yingqin, had a morning conference with Gen. Long and that afternoon escorted him by air to Chongqing.
 Gen. Lu Han, Long's former aide, took over the Yunnan government for the Generalissimo.

-After being removed from his reign of 18 years, and his meaningless appointment to a position in Chungking, Long Yun escaped to Hong Kong at the end of 1948 and joined the Kuomintang Revolutionary Committee (KMT-RC), a KMT anti-Chiang organization.
+After being removed from his reign of 18 years, and his meaningless appointment to a position in Chongqing, Long Yun escaped to Hong Kong at the end of 1948 and joined the Kuomintang Revolutionary Committee (KMT-RC), a KMT anti-Chiang organization.
 In August 1949 he declared his revolt against Chiang together with Huang Shaohong in Hong Kong.
-The KMT-RC ultimately became the largest "democratic party" under Communist Party rule after the founding of the People's Republic).
+The KMT-RC ultimately became the largest "democratic party" under Communist Party rule after the founding of the People's Republic.